 - Urge your clients to sign a contract.

 This is all great advice of course, but I rarely see anyone mention it for sure.
 Business Insurance for Graphic Designers should be an important part of any professional designer or developer’s toolbox.

 Providing your professional services to clients involves a certain degree of risk.
 It is your responsibility to mitigate this risk.
 You need to make sure that if something goes wrong, you can get back to work quickly.
 There may be issues with errors in your business, a deteriorating relationship, or a customer claiming to be unhappy with your service.
 No matter how cool you are, these things happen!

 That’s why I’m sharing these stories, to highlight the importance of business insurance for graphic designers.
 I want professionals to not only think about insurance but also understand it.
-Insurance is something we don’t necessarily want to budget or think about, however, as professionals, we have to.
-The article above show how important this is.
+Insurance is something we don’t necessarily want to budget for or think about, but as professionals, we have to.
+The article above shows how important this is.

 As it’s important to have business insurance for graphic designers, So yeah, work with a contract.
 Control your cash flow.
 Have an accountant do the bookkeeping, but also get insurance.
 There is little point in building your own business only to have a problem or the wrong client take you out.